apache/shiro-site/webapp-tutorial.md

 But what happens if someone tries to access that path or any of its children paths?

-But do you remember in Step 3 when we added the following line to the `[main]` section:
+Do you remember in Step 3 when we added the following line to the `[main]` section:

     shiro.loginUrl = /login.jsp